GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/cluster.md

 If you have requirements for high availability (HA) or failover, follow the instructions below to manually configure multi-master replication (MMR) across multiple Gluu Servers.

 !!!
 Note
-    If your organization has a Gluu support contract, please email [sales@gluu.org](mailto:sales@gluu.org) for access to our automated clustering tool.
+    If your organization has a Gluu support contract, you have a license to use our automated clustering tool: [Cluster Manager](https://gluu.org/docs/cm).
+Highly recommended :)

 ## Concept